DevExpress-Examples/getting-started-with-devextreme-form/angular/README.md

-# Getting Started with DevExtreme Angular Form
+# DevExtreme Angular Form - Getting Started

-This repository stores Angular source code for the [Getting Started with Form](https://js.devexpress.com/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/) tutorial.
+This repository stores the code examples of the Angular Form component for the [Getting Started with Form](https://js.devexpress.com/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/) tutorial.
+The component allows users to create a data entry UI for the underlying data object.
+The Form interface consists of automatically-arranged label-editor pairs that correspond to data fields.

+Users can change data values, validate inputs, and send the resulting data to the server.
+This tutorial shows how to add the Form to a page, bind it to data, and configure its core features.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.